 We recognize that these topics can seem intimidating, but the first step is to engage with them in whatever format you are most comfortable.
-That could mean reading an article on stalking or domestic violence, attending an upcoming event, following Sun Devil MVP on Facebook, Instagram and Twitter, checking in with a friend and more.
+That could mean reading an article on stalking or domestic violence, attending an upcoming event, following ASU's Sexual and Relationship Violence Program on Facebook, Instagram and Twitter, checking in with a friend and more.
 There are many ways in which we can engage in violence prevention and take action.

 We all can play a role in violence prevention by speaking up and stepping in when we notice something that may be concerning or problematic.
 Sometimes this is during an incident, but other times it is after the fact.
 Learn more about how to be an empowered bystander.